Nonstationary Time Series Forecasting via Unknown Distribution Adaptation: Experiments

 \subsubsection{Experimental Setup}

-\textbf{Data Generation.} We generate the simulated nonstationary time series data with 3 environments as mentioned in Figure \ref{fig:data_generation1} and Equation (\ref{equ:data_gen1})-(\ref{equ:data_gen3}).
-Specifically, we first randomly initialized a Markov Chain with a transition matrix $\textbf{A}$.
+\textbf{Data Generation.} We generate the simulated nonstationary time series data with 3 environments.
+Specifically, we first randomly initialize a Markov Chain with a transition matrix $\textbf{A}$.
 Sequentially, for each environment, we consider different Gaussian distributions and generate the nonstationary latent variables $\rvz_t^e$.
 As for the stationary latent variables, we employ an MLP with a LeakyReLU unit as the transition function.
-Note that we generate Dataset A and Dataset B with different time lag dependencies.
+We generate Dataset A and Dataset B with different time lag dependencies.
 Finally, we use a randomly initialized MLP to generate the observation data.

 \textbf{Evaluation Metrics.} We consider three different metrics to evaluate the effectiveness of our method.
-First, to evaluate the identifiability of the stationary and nonstationary latent variables, consider the Mean Correlation Coefficient (MCC) on the test dataset, which is a standard metric for nonlinear ICA.
-A higher MCC denotes a better identification performance the model can achieve.
+First, to evaluate the identifiability of the stationary and nonstationary latent variables, we consider the Mean Correlation Coefficient (MCC) on the test dataset, which is a standard metric for nonlinear ICA.
+A higher MCC denotes that the model can achieve better identification performance.
 Second, to evaluate the identifiability of the transition matrix \textbf{A}, we further consider the Mean Square Error (MSE) between the ground truth \textbf{A} and the estimated one.
 A lower value of MSE implies the model can identify the transition matrix better.
 Finally, we also consider the accuracy of $\rve_t$ estimation since it reflects the performance of our model in detecting when the temporal distribution shift occurs.
 Please refer to Appendix \ref{app:simulation} for a detailed discussion about evaluation metrics.

 \textbf{Baselines.} Besides the standard BetaVAE \cite{higgins2016beta} that does not consider any temporal and environment information, we also take some conventional nonlinear ICA methods into account like TCA \cite{hyvarinen2016unsupervised}and i-VAE \cite{khemakhem2020variational}.
 Moreover, we consider TDRL \cite{yao2022temporally}, which considers stationary and nonstationary causal dynamics, but requires observed environment variables.
-Finally, we consider the HMNLICL \cite{halva2020hidden} and NCTRL \cite{song2023temporally}, which assume that the environment variables are latent but follow a Markov Chain.
+Finally, we consider the HMNLICL \cite{halva2020hidden}, NCTRL \cite{song2023temporally}, and CtrlNS \cite{song2024causal}, which are designed for unobserved nonstationary.